colunc01/project-1-pokemon-search-app-ceaser/README.md

 ## Features

-- **Search Functionality:** Users can search for Pokemon by name, type, or other criteria using the search bar.
+- **Search Functionality:** Users can search for Pokemon by name using the search bar.
 - **Search History:** Previously searched Pokemon results are displayed for easy reference.

 ## Getting Started